-Rail geometry information is a mainstay of the railway industry.
-Gauge, alignment and cross-level measurements are used to monitor and model track safety under varying load conditions, curvatures and gauge widths.
+Measuring track geometry is fundamental to understanding track health.
+Gauge, alignment, profile and cross-level measurements are used to monitor and model track integrity for all track gauges under varying load conditions, and curvatures

-While rail head wear typically requires a separate dedicated inspection system, Railmetrics’ LRAIL is able to perform this task simultaneous with other important tasks such as clip and spike inspection, ballast inspection and cross tie inspection for example.
+While rail head wear inspection typically requires a separate dedicated inspection system, Railmetrics’ LRAIL is able to perform this task simultaneous with other important tasks such as tie grading, fastener inspection, ballast profiling, turnout inspection, and more.

 Spikes play a crucial part in the safe and proper functioning of railway fastening systems as they are used to secure rails and base-plates to cross ties (sleepers).
-Spikes come in a variety of shapes and types with some of the most common being cut spikes, dog spikes and chair screws.
+Anchors also play a role in mitigating longitudinal movement of the rail Spikes come in a variety of shapes and types with some of the most common being cut spikes, lag spikes and screw spikes.

 Railmetrics’ LRAIL simplifies the spike inspection task by using Artificial Intelligence to analyze both 2D and 3D data in order to more accurately detect present and missing spikes, spiking pattern, high spikes and broken spikes.